 If you are an Early Decision applicant who is not admitted, your application may be deferred for consideration during the regular admissions cycle.
 In that case, you’ll be considered for admission only after submitting your mid-year grades.
 You’ll be notified of a final admission decision in late March.

 Financial aid applicants:

 If you would like to be considered for need-based financial aid as well as combined merit-based and need-based awards, submit the CSS PROFILE by November 1 and the Free Application for Federal Student Aid (FAFSA) by February 15.
 For more information, please visit the Financial Assistance website.

-Please note: Early Decision applicants who applied for one of our full tuition scholarships, such as the Trustee Scholarship, will not receive notification until late March – early April.
+Early Decision applicants who applied for one of our full tuition scholarships, such as the Trustee Scholarship, will not receive notification until late March – early April.
 Students applying for need-based aid who meet the eligibility requirements will be notified of their financial aid awards in their admission package.